-- An employee who is not covered by clause 9-Full-time employment or clause 10-Part-time employment may be engaged and paid as a casual employee. - 11.2 A casual employee does not have an entitlement to reasonably predictable hours of work. - 11.3 The minimum number of hours for which a casual employee may be rostered to work on any day is 3. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 16-Minimum wages.
+- 11.2 A casual employee does not have an entitlement to reasonably predictable hours of work. - 11.3 The minimum number of hours for which a casual employee may be rostered to work on any day is 3 consecutive hours. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 16-Minimum wages.

-NOTE: Column 2 of Table 3-Minimum wages for employees shows the minimum hourly rate wage to which the casual loading applies.
+NOTE: Column 2 of Table 3-Minimum wages shows the minimum hourly wage to which the casual loading applies.
 If an employee is classified as a Pharmacy Assistant, and aged under 21 years see also clause 16.2-Junior wages (Pharmacy Assistants only).

-An employer must pay a casual employee for each ordinary hour worked during periods specified in clause 21-Penalty rates the casual penalty rate (inclusive of casual loading) specified in column 3 of Table 5-Penalty rates.
+An employer must pay a casual employee for each ordinary hour worked during periods specified in clause 21-Penalty rates the casual penalty rate (inclusive of casual loading) specified in column 3 of Table -Penalty rates.